Do you have a story to tell?

 If you have a story about your adoption experience that you'd like to share, we'd love to hear it.
-We are always looking for stories to share in our quarterly newsletter, Bits & Pieces and on our website.
+We are always looking for stories to share in our quarterly newsletter, Bits & Pieces and here.

 Where do I start?